simpleiot/simpleiot/README.md

 ## Fetch data from Particle.io

 If you have Particle devices running
-[Simple IoT firmware](https://github.com/simpleiot/firmware), you cat fetch the data by exporting the following environment variable:
+[Simple IoT firmware](https://github.com/simpleiot/firmware), you can fetch the data by exporting the following environment variable:

 `PARTICLE_API_KEY=<token>`